JanneMattila/www/docs/_posts/2023/10/2023-10-23-azure-budgets-and-cost-alerts.markdown

 When new Azure projects are started, development teams very often use [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) for estimating their costs.
-Many teams use that also to adjust their architecture to better optimize their cost structure.
+Some teams even use that information to adjust their architecture to optimize their cost structure.
-Pricing calculator is also often used for estimating production and then non-production costs separately to see what kind of total running costs are expected from their solution.
+Pricing calculator is also often used for estimating separately production and then non-production costs.
+That helps in estimating the total running costs of their solution.

 _Unfortunately_, too often after this initial estimation next step is to monitor costs after the fact e.g.,